KorolPaul/tokenz/wp-content/plugins/photo-gallery/readme.txt

 *   **Enhanced SEO** - Adding relevant tags and metadata to the images can enhance your SEO and provide more visibility in relevant search results in Google.
 *   **Better page navigation** - Organized galleries and albums will make your website look more professional, easy to navigate and result in a better user experience.
 *   **Modern web design** - Relevant  high-resolution photos displayed in beautiful layouts are an integral part of a well-designed website that gets results.
-*   **Full Control** - Photo Gallery gives you flexibility in terms of the design and customization of your galleries.
+*   **Full Control** - Plugin gives you flexibility in terms of the design and customization of your galleries.
 You’ll get full control over the style, optimization and display of visual content on your website.
-*   **Support** - The team behind Photo Gallery plugin provides timely and effective support to all its users.
+*   **Support** - Get timely and effective support to all its users.
 We keep standards high and response time low.

 == What’s in it ==